samarmohan/backend-frameworks/README.md

 ### 🌍 Contributing 🌍

 Only submit issues if there is an inconsistency between APIs or if there is a serious security issue.
-Feel free to submit PRs if you fixed something I didn't know about or you added a whole other REST API, i.e. Spring Boot, Ruby on Rails, etc.
+Feel free to submit PRs if you fixed something I didn't know about or you added a whole other REST API, i.e. Ruby on Rails, Laravel etc.
 That would be really helpful 😁